 In 2017 CFAFF founded the Arima based EAST YARD Community Arts Centre, which has become a premiere creative hub in East-Trinidad and in 2021 branched off as a separate social enterprise.

 In 2020 CFAFF re-branded the organization as CFAFF/FOR COMMON GOOD and all its programs under the FOR COMMON GOOD banner; embracing the pivotal role of the creative arts in shaping the quality of intercultural relations as well as creating a unique platform for artists, audiences, and other stakeholders in the sector to strengthen the overall impact of their own arts for social change programming.
 The platform rolled out with two programs, namely, FOR COMMON GOOD - Arima x Louisville Exchange, supported by the US Embassy Port-of-Spain and executed in collaboration with the World Affairs Council of Kentucky and Southern Indiana; and FOR COMMON GOOD - Youth Arts Enrichment Program.

 In photo: Arima x Louisville Exchange Alumnus, Author & Sustainable Fashion Designer, Crystine Alleyne, receives her certificate of participation from CFAFF/For Common Good, Executive Director, Kevon Foderingham.

-EAST YARD was founded in 2017 by Kevon Foderingham as a space managed by art education and promotion non-profit organization, CFAFF/For Common Good, with the mission to promote and increase access to visual and performing arts, music, fashion, film and more for residents of Arima and environs.
+As a physical space - East Yard was launched in 2017 by Kevon Gareth Foderingham as a creative hub and project of his art education and promotion non-profit organization, CFAFF/For Common Good, with the mission to promote and increase access to visual and performing arts, music, fashion, film and more for residents of Arima and environs.